ampproject/amphtml/extensions/amp-viewer-integration/integrating-viewer-with-amp-doc-guide.md

    };
    ```

-In the `Post`, the Viewer should also send a port to the AMP Document:
+When calling `postMessage()`, the Viewer should also send a port to the AMP Document:

    ```javascript
    var channel = new MessageChannel();